You want smart political talk without the meltdowns?

 That's a paraphrase.

-But so that's but then it raises this other issue.
+But that raises this other issue.

-So that some people say it's not viable to replace him at the top of the ticket because there are state laws that would govern such a thing.
+So some people say it's not viable to replace him at the top of the ticket because there are state laws that would govern such a thing.

-But then you have to think about well, wait a minute.
+But then you have to think about, well, wait a minute, what did the last four years teach us?

 What did we get away with as a country?

-We just fundamentally changed the way we conduct elections, right?
+No, in 2020, we just fundamentally changed the way we conduct elections, right?

-And because of COVID or legendary.
+Because of COVID or legendary.

 Sure, but guess what?

-The state legislatures didn't do it, and we got and they did it then.
+And we got, and they did it then.

 Right, right.

-And that they can figure out a way uh even as late as October to try to fix this.
+And that they can figure out a way even as late as October to try to fix this.

-I don't think it's gonna be that easy, and I don't think Joe Biden's gonna last that long in terms of politically.
+And I don't think Joe Biden's going to last that long in terms of politically.

-He can cling to power, but if everybody the money dries up and everybody on Capitol Hill says, Joe, you've got to go, I think he will eventually do it, and that will lead to camilla Harris.
+But if everybody, the money dries up and everybody on Capitol Hill says, Joe, you've got to go, I think he will eventually do it.

-I think we have a clip on this.
+If not, there are some Democrats, I think we have a clip on this.

 No, this is a Stephen A. Smith show, and he's talking to a civil rights attorney who I believe is also a delegate for the Democrat Party.